The LaSallian: TLS 50 to TLS 59

-In 2017, TLS 57 provided live coverage of The Lasallian initiatives and protests against President Ferdinand Marcos Sr.'s burial in the Libingan ng mga Bayani.
+In 2017, TLS 57 provided live coverage of The Lasallian initiatives and protests against President Ferdinand Marcos's burial in the Libingan ng mga Bayani.

-The Editorial Board successfully launched PressPlay 2017 in partnership with The GUIDON after previous efforts to discontinue the event.
+The editorial board successfully launched PressPlay 2017 in partnership with The GUIDON after previous efforts to discontinue the event.

 TLS 60 to present

+In 2023, a full copy of The LaSallian's maiden issue was retrieved from its first EIC, Polo Pantaleon, by the TLS 63 editorial board, led by TLS 63 EIC Kim Balasabas.
+The retrieval and eventual digital archiving of the issue were spearheaded by TLS 63 Circulations Manager Christopher Go.

-In TLS 63, The LaSallian published a satirical April Fools’ Day spoof titled "I’m a LaSallian, of course…", which generated various discussions on social media.
-A viral meme from the spoof, depicting students unable to cross the road with a campus security guard, sparked discourse on Taft Avenue’s urban planning, traffic control, and reckless driving, while others used it to poke fun at lasallians' inability to cross the streets.
+In 2025, The LaSallian published a satirical April Fools’ Day spoof titled "I’m a LaSallian, of course…", which drew attention of social media.
+A meme from the spoof showing students hesitating to cross the road with a campus security guard circulated widely online and prompted online discussion on road safety and fatalities along Taft Avenue.

+In 2024, TLS 64 Layout Editor Gabe Mempin led a visual rebranding, replacing the publication's long-standing Myriad Pro typeface with Hex Franklin.

-In June 30, 2025, The LaSallian and The GUIDON ended their annual PressPlay partnership, as announced through a notice on Facebook and subsequently shared by both publications on their respective social media accounts.
+On June 30, 2025, The LaSallian and The GUIDON ended their annual PressPlay partnership, as announced through a notice on Facebook and subsequently shared by both publications on their respective social media accounts.

 In September 2025, The LaSallian's social media presence included 254,000 followers on Facebook, 20,500 followers on Instagram, 214,100 followers on Twitter, and 3,500 subscribers on Telegram.